TRANSITIONAL CELL CARCINOMA

 Partial Removal of the Bladder (palliative treatment)

 If the tumor is fairly small at the time it is detected (there is room enough for margins of 3 cm of normal bladder to be removed around the tumor), it may be worth attempting to remove it and this means removing part of the bladder.
 If one is very lucky, complete removal or very long term survival is possible.
 (In one study over half the patients were alive a year after surgery!)
 Problems with this therapy include: the fact that it is not possible to determine with the naked eye what the margins of the tumor actually are (so it is easy for the surgeon to believe they have removed enough tissue when in fact there is more tumor present), and reduced storage capacity of the remaining bladder after surgery leads to need to urinate more frequently.
 If recurrence happens it generally does so within one year of surgery and is thought to occur from either inadequate tumor removal during surgery or development of a new tumor via the same mechanism that led to the development of the original tumor.
-There is evidence that using a cyclooxyrgenase inhibiting anti-inflammatory medications (deracoxib, piroxicam) has activity against the TCC and can assist in prevention of recurrence; still, 80% of tumors will eventually recur.
+There is evidence that using a cyclooxygenase inhibiting anti-inflammatory medications (deracoxib, piroxicam) have activity against the TCC and can assist in prevention of recurrence; still, 80% of tumors will eventually recur.

 Complete Removal of the Bladder (definitive treatment)

 Complete removal of the urinary bladder is just as invasive as it sounds.
 The benefits of this drastic procedure include long term control of the tumor even if the tumor is large (median survival times are greater than 6 months in patients not receiving any other treatment) and control of the pain associated with the tumor.